- Home Performance Retrofits

 - Training, Classes & Research

 Gavin Healy of Balance Point Home Performance is a licensed radon measurement and mitigation provider in the state of California.
-In working with our customers to achieve low energy homes with good indoor air quality we have discovered the need to add Radon measurement and mitigation services to our business.
-While we didn't start our business with the goal of working on radon systems, we feel it is important to prioritize and mitigate those things in our home that have the greatest potential for causing us harm.
-Radon which is a soil gas and is certainly one of those things that can harm us.
+In working with our customers to achieve low energy homes with good indoor air quality we have discovered the need to add radon measurement and mitigation services to our business.
+While we didn't start our business with the goal of working on radon systems, we feel it is important to prioritize and mitigate those things in our home's that have the greatest potential for causing us harm.
+Radon, which is a soil gas, is unquestionably one of those things that can harm us.
 The good news is that all homes can be mitigated for radon.
 The bad news is that many homes have elevated radon levels and because there are no immediate symptoms associated with radon many people falsely assume that it is not an issue in their home or where they live.
-We have tested and remediated homes in Nevada County that have had more than 10 times the EPA recommended threshold for Radon.
+We have tested and remediated homes in Nevada County that have had more than 10 times the EPA recommended threshold for radon.

 Gavin Healy is Certified by the

 How we test for radon: